slmoore/blank-merrn-c9/README.md

 #Blank MERRN Application on Cloud9 IDE

 This is a blank "Hello World" style application that installs all the necessary dependencies without any functionality beyond rendering one React component.
 It has Hot Reloading functionality included.
+Clean with no boilerplate functionality.

 MongoDB, Express, React, Redux, Node

 This version is setup to be compatible with the Cloud9 IDE.

-If NOT using Cloud9 IDE see: `https://github.com/slmoore/blank-merrn.git`
+If NOT using Cloud9 IDE see: [blank-merrn](https://github.com/slmoore/blank-merrn.git)

 ##Get Started
 1. Create a new workspace.